-- Adequate stocks of other groups should be maintained by hospitals to avoid the unnecessary use of Group O RhD negative blood for patients with other groups.
+3. Maintain adequate stocks of other ABO groups to avoid the unnecessary use of O RhD negative for patients with other ABO groups.

 Indications for the use of Group O RhD negative red cells